 Savitri Bhavan located in the International Zone of Auroville offers wide range of activities focusing on Savitri and Integral yoga.

-on Savitri – Book 1: The Book of Beginnings
+Dec.
+2: Meditations on Savitri – Book 1, Canto 5: The Yoga of the King:

 Sundays 10.30–12 noon: Savitri Study Circle

 Mondays 3-4pm: Inner Discovery, led by Dr. Jai Singh